-Asian American Pacific Islander Heritage Month graphic
+Asian American Pacific Islander Heritage Month Graphic

 |1

-This work, Asian American Pacific Islander Heritage Month graphic, by PO3 Jasmine Suarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Asian American Pacific Islander Heritage Month Graphic, by TSgt Nicholas Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT